• LAUNCH YOUR DREAM

 Talk about persistence!

-This first-time novelist believed so strongly in her book and vision that she obsessively gave up weekends and social plans, revised over and over, and kept sending the book out, despite receiving rejection letter after rejection later.
+This first-time novelist believed so strongly in her book and vision that she obsessively gave up weekends and social plans, revised it over and over, and kept sending the book out, despite receiving rejection letter after rejection later.
 She never gave up.

-As Stockette says about her journey:
+As Stockett says about her journey:

 The point is, I can’t tell you how to succeed.
-But I can tell you how not to: Give in to the shame of being rejected and put your manuscript–or painting, song, voice, dance moves, [insert passion here]–in the coffin that is your bedside drawer and close it for good.
+But I can tell you how not to: Give in to the shame of being rejected and put your manuscript–or painting, song, voice, dance moves [insert passion here]–in the coffin that is your bedside drawer and close it for good.
 I guarantee you that it won’t take you anywhere.
 Or you could do what this writer did: Give in to your obsession instead.

 How Does This Relate To Me And My Dream?

 I committed to writing my book two years ago.
-One year ago, on 10/10/10, I finished my first draft, all 476 pages of it!
-And celebrated by jumping into a cold lake on that hazy autumn day in my green bikini, feeling the chill, the thrill, and the exhilaration of finishing draft one!
+One year ago, on 10/10/10, I finished my first draft, all 476 pages of it.
+And celebrated by jumping into a cold lake on that hazy autumn day in my green bikini, feeling the chill, the thrill, and the exhilaration of finishing draft one.

 Almost one year after that, I’m still working on revising and getting my book to the point where I feel comfortable sending it out to an agent.
-My current project is to complete my “rewrite plan” that encompasses any final changes (for now!) to the structure and organization of the book, so I can cut scenes, add scenes, and reorganize until the flow works and the story unfolds in a compelling way.
+My current project is to complete my “rewrite plan” that encompasses any final changes (for now) to the structure and organization of the book, so I can cut scenes, add scenes, and reorganize until the flow works and the story unfolds in a compelling way.

 Getting It Out There In The World

 In the meantime, I’ve been taking some steps to get the book out there in the world, even though it is still a rough draft.
-I submitted the first 20 (polished!) pages to a Transformational Author Contest, and have handed these pages in the form of a mini-proposal to a graduate class that is working on developmental editing of books to get their free feedback.
+I submitted the first 20 (polished) pages to a Transformational Author Contest, and have handed these pages in the form of a mini-proposal to a graduate class that is working on developmental editing of books to get their free feedback.

 Maybe, like my author friend, I’ll catch a “lucky break” at some point when someone sends my work to their agent.
 Maybe the stars will align for me too.